MetaSUB/bioinformatics_management/bioinformatics_update_aug_2018.md

 ### SFTP Server

 Andre Kahles currently maintains an SFTP server at ETH Zurich.
-We are working to update this server to
+We are transitioning this server to only include raw sequence data matching the format specified below.
-- [ ] include analyzed MetaSUB data
-- [ ] include human-free data
-- [ ] include assembled contigs
-- [ ] match the file structure outlined below

 Please contact Andre Kahles for a username and password.

+### Wasabi Cloud Storage

+We are storing the MetaSUB data on Wasabi Storage, a service that is functionally identical to Amazon S3.
+We have a single bucket on Wasabi that contains:

+- Raw Sequence Data
+- CAP Outputs
+- Assemblies
+- Data Packet

+A number of utility scripts exist to download data from this service.
+Please contact David Danko for login information.

 ### MetaGenScope